Overview of Society Registration under the Societies Registration Act, 1860

 - Minors not eligible

 - Foreign companies

 - Other registered society

-- Complete list of all the members like name, address, contact details, etc.
+- List of all the members like name, address, contact details, etc.

-- Copy of rules & regulations of society signed all the members
+- Copy of rules & regulations of society,

-- Minutes of the previous meeting of society confirming the registration of the society.
+- Minutes of the previous meeting of society confirming the society registration.

 - Declaration by the president of the society stating his willingness and competency to hold the post of president